Curriculum for Key Stages 1 & 2

 The school has a computing suite with up to date operating systems and software.
 We also have a class set of iPads which are used to integrate computing across the curriculum.

-Personal, Social, Health & Citizenship Education
+Personal, Social, Health & Economic Education

 Our school ethos puts safety and wellbeing at the centre of school life.
 Children know that they can talk to any adults in school if they have a worry and there are also 'worry boxes' around the school which children can use if they prefer to let adults know about their worries in this way.